 College is Too Expensive… Here Are Some Simple Ways to Combat Rising Costs

+When it comes to higher education, it seems like all we hear about is the rising cost of tuition -- in today’s economy paying for college can be extremely difficult and expensive.
+Most students are forced to take out thousands of dollars in loans to help offset the cost of college while others skip secondary school all together.
 Although some students take on part-time and full-time jobs while in school, there are others who aren’t able to work.
 Not having a steady income in school can be hard, hence the term “starving students.”
 As a college student, I know the struggle of being broke all too well -- but my struggle in college has also taught me creative ways to make money.
 Just because you don’t have a traditional job doesn’t mean you have to be broke.
 It's a good idea to figure out what you're good at and what people will pay for your talents.
 Making a little extra money on the side can also help you pay for tuition.
+Here are some things college students can do to make extra money:

 1. Do hair!